 Carpal Tunnel Treatment

-- Physiotherapy may help by prescribing a fitness regime to lose weight, ultrasound or short wave diathermy and using wrist splints for wearing at night.
+- Physiotherapy may help by prescribing a fitness regime to lose weight, ultrasound or short wave diathermy and using wrist splints for wearing at night (for at least three to four weeks).
 Limiting the activity of the wrist and using ice may also be useful.

 - Steroid injections have proved to be beneficial if physiotherapy has failed to improve the symptoms.